FactomWyomingEntity/prosper-pool/README.md

 ```
 *Note: you can pass the `-d` flag to `docker-compose` if you'd like to run this detached)*

 The configuration for the pool server is by default stored and managed at `~/.prosper/prosper-pool.toml` though this can be changed with the `--config` command-line option.
+Please look and modify your config before running the pool.
+The `prosper-pool datasources` command will help you setup your data sources.

 Once the server is running, you can [run and connect a prosper-miner to it](prosper-miner/README.md).